 - Your home is newly built, as there may be dust and construction debris in the ductwork left by contractors.

 - You are severely allergic to mould, pollen and other substances.

 Tip: Cleaning or replacing your furnace air filter is also a great way to help minimize the dirt and debris in your air.
 If it becomes too clogged, your furnace with shut off.
 A clean air filter is one of the first things we look for when people need furnace repair in Toronto.

 Consider buying a whole-home filtration and purification unit rather than standalone air purifiers and humidifiers.
 The whole-home product cleans your entire house, not just part of a room.
 You’ll remove dust and pollutants everywhere, helping you to breathe easier.

 The other advantages to whole-home units are that:

 - You’ll never see them.
-A whole-home unit connects to your ducts and are “invisible”.
-This is unlike freestanding models that you see in every room.
+A whole-home unit connects to your ducts and is “invisible”.
+This is unlike the freestanding air purifier models that you see in every room.

 - They don’t make as much noise.